 Editor's Note: Each year, Laity Lodge hosts a writer's retreat.
-This year's retreat will take place September 27-30.
-Speakers include Jeffrey Overstreet, John Medina, Julia Kasdorf, John Wilson, and Lauren Winner.
 The retreat provides a safe and intimate environment for serious dialogue about the craft of writing and the writing life, and a chance to meet with some of the editors from The High Calling.
-This year, before and after the retreat, Sandra Heska King will offer her personal reflections from her experiences of the retreat.
+In 2012, before and after the retreat, Sandra Heska King offered her personal reflections from her experiences of the retreat.
 Today, she shares a reflection from her experience of the 2011 retreat.

 It’s a two-hour drive from the airport in San Antonio to Laity Lodge.
 I watch the city clutter fall away as we head into the hill country, pass through open land dotted with live oaks and scrubby vegetation.

 I’ve tucked my Horseshoe Lake poem in my pocket because I’ve registered for the poetry workshop.
 It’s not my first choice, but the fiction and nonfiction ones are full.
 I’ve been playing with poetry, but a workshop?
 That’s a little out of my comfort zone.